-Nearby on Sturt Street, the second garden on our tour takes pride of place in one of Ballarat's busiest spots.
+We visit one of Paddy's gardens on Sturt Street, in one of Ballarat's busiest spots.
 It has been a talking point for many years.
 The house that overlooks this triangular outdoor space has its own style and history too - the building functioned as a pub many years ago.
 Its iconic granite boulder fence has been at the centre of many discussions - for better or worse!
 The well-travelled owners wanted a 'taste' of Italy in the garden; this is reflected in recycled red bricks, plant choices and the three existing olive trees standing together in the lawn.
 Other features include pleached bay trees around the boundary to prove an 'upside down hedge' and the central curving arbor bringing together the narrowing sight lines toward the point of the block.
 It captures the water feature and pleached Tilia 'winter orange' in the background.